jaypipes/ghw/README.md

 * `ghw.Disk.StorageController` is the type of storage controller/drive.
 It is of type `ghw.StorageController` which has a `ghw.StorageController.String()` method that can be called to return a string representation of the bus.
-This string will be "SCSI", "IDE", "virtio", or "NVMe"
+This string will be "SCSI", "IDE", "virtio", "MMC", or "NVMe"
 * `ghw.Disk.NUMANodeID` is the numeric index of the NUMA node this disk is local to, or -1
 * `ghw.Disk.Vendor` contains a string with the name of the hardware vendor for